maliksaabb/20410MD_Malik-Java-Midterm/Readme.md

-## MidtermNovember2020
+## Winter Weekend 2022 Java Midterm

-### Submission Process :
+### SUBMISSION PROCESS :
-- Hard Deadline: 11th November EOD.
+- Deadline: April 10th @ 10AM
-- Download the zip of the project --> unzip and open using Intellij --> File --> New --> Project Using Existing Source --> Select the downloaded (unzipped) project's directory --> Create Project From Existing Source
+- Clone the project locally
-- Make sure to add all required dependencies into your IntelliJ Library
+- Add all required dependencies to the project
+  - JDBC
+  - Apache POI
-- Create your own repository in GitHub and verify your local repo is pointing to your newly created remote repo by using `git remote -v` (if not, change using git remote set-url <existing remote name> <new repo URL>)
+- Create your own public repository in GitHub and name it: "<StudentID_FirstName> Java Midterm"
-- Make sure you are pushing your code every time you solve a problem or finish a task.
-- IMPORTANT: DO NOT PUSH ANY CODE CONTAINING ANY ERRORS.
 - Once you create your GitHub repo, [click here to add your repo URL](https://docs.google.com/spreadsheets/d/1xa0xRvQs5ySBNhmv-eof2sYbQaxiShjqP41vdfwheio/edit?usp=sharing)
+- Point your local repo to your newly created remote repo and verify it is pointing to the correct repo (`git remote -v`)
+  - If not, change which remote repo your local is pointing to by using the following command: `git remote set-url <existing remote name> <new repo URL>`
+- You must be pushing code to the repo on a consistent basis
+  - Best practice (in real life), is to push your code every time you solve a problem, make a change, or finish a task.
+  - ***IMPORTANT: DO NOT PUSH ANY CODE CONTAINING ANY ERRORS***

-### IMPORTANT NOTES:
+### IMPORTANT NOTES :
 - Must complete all coding problems.
 - Read the questions thoroughly and understand what is being asked of you.
-There are files/code for you to explore/learn from.
+There are files in the project that are there for you to review.
-Try to understand things, and how everything is working.
+  - Try to understand how everything is working.
 - Google should be used to learn, however, don't feel free to copy and paste answers.
-You only hurt yourself if you copy and don't try to understand the solution.
+You only hurt yourself if you copy and don't try to understand the solution
-- Once submissions are in, we will be reviewing the midterm together.
-I will be randomly calling on individuals to present their solutions.
+- Once submissions are in, we will be reviewing the midterm in class together.

-#### ***ENJOY THE PROCESS***
+#### ***ENJOY THE PROCESS & GOOD LUCK!***